patrbng/Sirius-Cloud/QuickStart Scaffolding/ARM Templates/Windows VM/readme.md

 * Public IP Address for VM
 * Virtual Network with a VMs Subnet
 * Network Security Group for the VM with a firewall rule allowing for RDP access to the VM
+* Managed OS Disk for the VM
+* NIC for the VM attached to the NSG
+* Storage account for VM diagnostics

 ## Information Required to Provision Resources